-It is a bit hard to believe but I’ve actually sold nearly all of my paintings so far.
-Many of the paintings were from tutorials, and many were commissioned and original paintings.
-This website showcases only my original artwork but I post pictures of all of my artwork mainly on Facebook and some on Instagram so please follow me if you’d like to see more paintings and other projects.
+It is a bit hard to believe, but I’ve sold nearly all of my paintings so far.
+Several of the paintings were from tutorials, and many were commissioned and original paintings.
+This website showcases only my original artwork, but I post pictures of all of my artwork, mainly on Facebook and some on Instagram so please follow me if you’d like to see more paintings and other projects.

 I am happy to talk about commissioned requests and am also happy to answer any questions you may have about my paintings, prices, etc… So please don’t hesitate to reach out to me here or via my Facebook page.